 Located amid rolling hills slightly inland from the coastline in western Sonoma County, Valley Ford (pop.
-147) combines country hospitality with culinary and artistic sophistication, set in the heart of Sonoma County’s dairy belt.
-For a brief period, this area was the focus of art enthusiasts worldwide.
+147) combines country hospitality with culinary and artistic sophistication.
+Set in the heart of Sonoma County’s dairy belt, this area was the focus of art enthusiasts worldwide in the 1970s.
 Sonoma County Historic Landmark No. 24, a bronze plaque at 14459 Valley Ford Road, commemorates The Running Fence — 165,000 yards of white nylon panels 19 feet high that husband-wife environmental artists Christo and Jeanne-Claude hung in Sonoma County for two weeks in 1976.

 Built in 1864, the historic Valley Ford Hotel features seven charming and pet-friendly guest rooms, as well as the popular Rocker Oysterfeller's restaurant, with Southern-inspired food, created with fresh Sonoma County ingredients.
-The place includes a saloon where locals and tourists hang out, and listen to music.
+TLocals and tourists hang out in the saloon, and listen to music.

 Family-owned Valley Ford Market is a farmers' and ranchers' grocery that also caters to tourists — which means in addition to bread, produce, plumbing fixtures, and fishing tackle, it boasts an extensive inventory of local wines.
 Enjoy the small-town friendly atmosphere and hearty fare at Dinucci's Italian Dinners.
 Or indulge in a tasty breakfast or lunch at Estero Café, featuring soul-warming favorites like Swedish pancakes with applesauce, chicken-fried steak, or homemade cakes and pies.